Mutual-Visibility of Tree and Its Line Graphs: Abstract

 \section{Abstract}

-The notion of mutual visibility in graphs arises from constraining shortest paths by forbidding internal vertices from belonging to a specified subset.
-Mutual-visibility sets, originally introduced as a tool for studying information flow and structural restrictions in complex networks, have since gained increasing attention due to their theoretical significance and diverse applications.
-In this paper, a complete characterization of mutual-visibility sets in trees is presented.
-It is shown that a subset $S$ is a mutual-visibility set of $T$ if and only if it coincides with the set of leaves of the Steiner subtree $T\langle S\rangle$.
-As a consequence, the mutual-visibility number of a tree is equal to the number of its leaves.
-For trees containing branch vertices, the notion of legs is introduced and an explicit formula for the number of maximal mutual-visibility sets is derived in terms of the corresponding leg lengths.
-It is proved that every tree is absolute-clear.
-It is further established that the mutual-visibility number is preserved under the line graph operation for trees with at least two edges, that is, $\mu(L(T))=\mu(T)$.
+In this paper, we present a complete characterization of mutual-visibility sets in trees.
+It is shown that a subset $S$ is a mutual-visibility set of a tree $T$ if and only if it coincides with the set of leaves of the Steiner subtree $T\langle S\rangle$.
+For trees containing branch vertices, the notion of legs is introduced, and an explicit formula for the number of maximal mutual-visibility sets is derived in terms of the corresponding leg lengths.
+We prove that every tree is absolute-clear.
+It is further shown that, for every tree $T$ with at least two edges, the mutual-visibility number is preserved under the line graph operation, that is, $\mu(L(T))=\mu(T)$.
+Examples of unicyclic and block graphs for which this equality fails are also presented.
+Finally, a tight lower bound for the mutual-visibility number of the iterated line graph is established; namely, $\mu\bigl(L(L(T))\bigr)\ge \left\lfloor \frac{\Delta(T)^2}{3}\right\rfloor$.